-Miller said he found tips such as how to email a professor helpful and well as class discussions about mindsets and insecurities can unconsciously limit career exploration.
+Miller said he found tips like how to email a professor helpful as well as class discussions about mindsets and insecurities that can unconsciously limit career exploration.
 “Sometimes people think they’re not smart enough or the wrong gender for certain fields.”

 For example, an article Fouad and colleagues wrote that is now in press for Career Development Quarterly showed that a 16-week career exploration course had a significant positive impact on decreasing students’ career indecision.
 This was based on data from 102 students who took the Ed Psych 110 course.